 Above all else, smoking is the largest risk factor for oral cancer.
 Cigarettes, cigars, pipes, and chewing tobacco all trigger DNA mutations that cause dangerous cells to grow and divide instead of die.
 Smoking also weakens the body’s immune system, which makes it easier for cancer cells to multiply.
 More than 70 of the 7,000 chemicals found in tobacco smoke are known carcinogens, including acetone, arsenic, and formaldehyde.

 If you smoke, you’re automatically at higher risk for oral cancer than a non-smoker.
 A few other lifestyle choices and medical conditions may increase your risk for oral cancer as well:

 - Long-term unprotected sun exposure to your lips

 Though there’s no proven way to prevent mouth cancer altogether, you can start by making healthier lifestyle choices and seeing your Naperville dentist every six months.

 Though oral cancer affects nearly 50,000 Americans every year and kills almost 10,000 adults annually, it’s actually highly treatable when detected early.
 A dental exam with our office includes an oral cancer screening.

 Just one quick oral cancer screening a year with our dentist can quite literally save your life!
 The earlier our dentist has the opportunity to detect signs of oral cancer like unusual swelling, discoloration, or ulcerations, the higher your chance of recovery.

-Call Maple Park Dental Care of Naperville today or schedule your appointment online to make sure oral cancer doesn’t stop you in your tracks.
+Call Maple Park Dental Care today or schedule your appointment online to make sure oral cancer doesn’t stop you in your tracks.